kwaldenphd/python-functions/README.md

 - `int()`
 - `len()`

-When we call one of these built-in functions, Python accesses and then executes the funtion's source code stored elsewhere in the Python environment.
+When we call one of these built-in functions, Python accesses and then executes the function's source code stored elsewhere in the Python environment.
 - For example, you can see the source code for the `print()` function, contained in [bltinmodule.c](https://github.com/python/cpython/blob/main/Python/bltinmodule.c#L1972) file in Python's [source code](https://github.com/python/cpython/blob/).

 Using `print()` as an example: